 - A. Parking for new single family attached and detached dwellings, duets and duplexes shall be provided as follows: - 1.
 A carport or garage, unless the majority of existing dwellings within 100 feet of the property boundary of the proposed development do not have such covered parking facilities.
 The number of required covered parking spaces shall be based on the predominant number of covered spaces on the majority of lots within the 100 foot radius.
-Parking spaces shall measure nine (9) feet and six (6) inches wide by nineteen a.
+Parking spaces shall measure nine (9) feet and six (6) inches wide by nineteen (19) feet long.
+No encroachments (such as water heaters, steps, door swings) are allowed into the required parking spaces. - 2.
+One parking space per unit may be provided on a driveway if the following criteria are met: - a.
 Driveway spaces shall measure at least nine (9) feet and six (6) inches wide by nineteen (19) feet long.
-No encroachments are allowed into the required parking spaces.
+No encroachments are allowed into the required parking spaces. - b.
+Driveway spaces shall not extend into the public right-of-way. - c.
+The number of parking spaces provided as a carport or garage shall not fall below one (1) space per unit.